 PGA Jr. League is a game-changing opportunity for boys and girls to learn and play golf.
 The program brings family and friends together around fun, team golf experiences with expert coaching from PGA and LPGA Professionals.

 Following the Spring/Summer Season, 10-player All-Star teams are formed from a combination of players in each league.
 Teams compete in their Section Championship to determine who advances to one of twelve Regional competition sites across the country.
-The winner of each Regional will advance to the PGA Jr. League Championship presented by National Car Rental, Oct.
-11-14 at Grayhawk Golf Club in Scottsdale, Arizona.
+The winner of each Regional advances to the PGA Jr. League Championship presented by National Car Rental at Grayhawk Golf Club in Scottsdale, Arizona.

 PGA Jr. League provides an opportunity for PGA and LPGA Professionals to engage diverse groups at a young age and increase their participation in golf.
 As PGA Jr. League continues to grow and gain visibility, and with the support of prominent PGA Jr. League Ambassadors Michelle Wie, Rory McIlroy, Rickie Fowler, Lexi Thompson, Alex Morgan, and Stephen Curry.
 We anticipate further increases in participation, especially among those of diverse backgrounds.